copperbits/TON/README.md

 ## Contributing

-Your contributions are really appreciated.
+Your contributions are appreciated.
 You can follow [CONTRIBUTING](https://github.com/copperbits/TON/blob/master/CONTRIBUTING.md) guide to get everything started.

 ---